getlantern/illuminated/README.md

 - [ ] handle footer
 - [ ] don't mutate data in place
 - [ ] default config move to cmd?

+## fonts
+- DejaVu works for ru, fa, not zh